robotology-legacy/mex-wholebodymodel/README.md

 regression tests have been implemented in this repository.

 ### Run tests
+Tests use `ctest` infrastructure.
+To run the tests on this repository, after you compiled the project, just following the following steps:

+- Move (`cd`) to the build directory
+- Run the `ctest` command.
+If your project supports multiples configurations (e.g. Xcode), you also have to specify the configuration with `-C`, thus for example `ctest -C Debug`.

-To run the tests on this repository, just compile it and from the build directory launch the `ctest` command.
-If you want to print out the verbose output of the tests, launch `ctest -VV`.
+If you want to print out the verbose output of the tests, launch the `ctest` command by adding the `-VV` option.

 ### Add new tests
 To add new tests, just write a script that runs your test and raise and exception